Retinal-Delights/satoshe-sluggers-nfts/SECURITY_LOG.md

 **Zero Tolerance for Security Vulnerabilities**

-This is a high-value collection ($10M+).
+This is a high-value collection.
 Security standards must be:
 - No hardcoded secrets, addresses, or credentials
 - No fallback values that could be exploited
 - Fail-hard approach: If env vars missing, app crashes (don't silently degrade)